Skip to Content

 Visiting the Botanical Building is one of the things to do in one day in San Diego

-The Gaslamp Quarter is where the foodies are, and in San Diego, Mexican cuisine and seafood are your best bets.
-Italian fare in Little Italy is also sure to delight, especially if you’re planning on going on a fun date in San Diego.
+For foodies, the Gaslamp Quarter is the place to be, offering Mexican cuisine and seafood, while Little Italy provides delightful Italian fare, especially if you’re planning on going on a fun date in San Diego.

-After dining, walk off meals with a stroll through the Midway Museum or Seaport Village.
+After dining, take a stroll through the Midway Museum or Seaport Village for a perfect end to your day in San Diego.

 Things to do in San Diego